YPares/arpligner/README.md

 # Arpligner

-This is a Lua script for [Protoplug](https://www.osar.fr/protoplug/), for live MIDI chord manipulation.

-Still experimental, please post issues here if you have a problem with the script :)

-### The gist

 Arpligner is a polyphonic arpeggiator that will use your own arp patterns (like Xfer Cthulhu, Reason PolyStep Sequencer, FL VFX Sequencer, 2Rule TugMidiSeq...).
 Each step can thus play several notes of a chord at the same time.
 "Steps" can also hold over an arbitrary length of time and overlap.
 So besides arpeggiation _per se_, you can do strumming or really any kind of "turning a plain block chord into something more interesting".